pachyderm/docs-content/2.4.x/enterprise/auth/authentication/login.md

 ---

 {{% notice note %}}
-In order for the users registered with your IdP to log in to Pachyderm, your [IdP connector must be set](../idp-dex).
+In order for the users registered with your IdP to log in to {{%productName%}}, your [IdP connector must be set](../idp-dex).
 {{% /notice %}}